Power of Words

 Why we fall for them

-Neither trap is really about vocabulary.
+Neither trap is really about the words.
 Both are about the room.
-Two real findings, two votes, two things you can test in your head right now.
+Two real findings, two quick votes, two things you can test in your head right now.

 Two people speak in a meeting

-One speaks for two minutes.
-The other speaks for twenty.
-Who walks out of the room sounding smart?
+One talks for two minutes.
+The other talks for twenty.
+Who leaves the room sounding smart?

 Cast your vote